 Attitude to tax planning

-The Terberg Group does not operate a contrived or artificial structure intended to circumvent profits to a low tax jurisdiction, and is co-operating in the spirit of tax transparency, fulfilling the requirements of Country-by-Country reporting, group member tax returns being filed on bases compliant with OECD guidelines.
+The Royal Terberg Group does not operate a contrived or artificial structure intended to circumvent profits to a low tax jurisdiction, and is co-operating in the spirit of tax transparency, fulfilling the requirements of Country-by-Country reporting, group member tax returns being filed on bases compliant with OECD guidelines.

 - Attitude to tax planning is ultimately determined by the board of Group, following representations at entity level.